clobraico22/lib-sync/README.md

 **Troubleshooting**: If `libsync` command is not found:

 - Make sure you're using Python 3.11 or higher
-- If your python is installed via rye (or in a virtual environment), try `python -m pip install --force-reinstall --user lib-sync`
+- If your python is installed via uv (or in a virtual environment), try `python -m pip install --force-reinstall --user lib-sync`
 - try running `python -m pip install --upgrade pip wheel` first

 ### Prerequisites